PeterConstable/PythonTutorial/4_More_Assignment_Numbers_Strings.md

 ## Using compound assigment operators

-Like several other languages, Python supports compound (or _in-place_) assigment operators that evaluate an expression and assign the result.
+Like several other languages, Python supports compound (or _augmented_ or _in-place_) assigment operators that evaluate an expression and assign the result.
 For example:

 ```foo
 >>> x = 6